-Students will be involved in Compass class, activities, and work 6 days per week.
-You are welcome to spend time with your family and friends on Sundays during your off time.
-No guests are allowed to spend the night with you at Lighthouse Point, although accommodations may be available for a small fee at Camp Cho-Yeh’s Retreat Lodge.
+During the 9 month program, students are sequestered and will be involved in daily class, activities, and work 6 days per week.
+Pre-arranged visits can be scheduled through Compass staff, but personal visits should be limited.
+Also, no guests are allowed to spend the night at Lighthouse Point, although accommodations may be available for a small fee at Camp Cho-Yeh’s Retreat Lodge.

 Do you offer scholarships for Compass?

 More and more, students, families, (and universities), are seeing the invaluable benefit of high school graduates and college students taking a year in order to ‘bridge the gap’ and transition well into that next season of life.
 Click here to learn more about why a Gap Year program is a worthy investment.